Tatis slam, 6 RBIs, Padres beat M’s, sweep 9-game homestand

+It was a majestic shot, even by Tatis’ lofty standards — he homered twice and drove in six runs during this romp.

-The 22-year-old superstar sent Petco Park into a frenzy on a sunny afternoon when he drove a 1-0 pitch from Robert Dugger to the base of the batter’s eye in straightaway center field with one out in the seventh.
+The 22-year-old superstar knew it was gone.
+Pitcher Robert Dugger knew it was gone.
+Center fielder Kyle Lewis simply turned around and watched the ball sail to the base of the batter’s eye.

-Knowing it was gone, Tatis took a few steps and, holding his bat by the barrel, flipped it aside before starting his trot.
+Tatis took a few steps and, holding his bat by the barrel, flipped it aside before starting his trot.
+He did his trademark stutter step as he approached third base.

+“Get a good pitch and just put the barrel on it.
+Simple as that,” Tatis said about his approach with the bases loaded.

-Tatis also hit a 441-foot home run into Petco Park’s second deck leading off the second inning and singled in the go-ahead run during a three-run rally in the sixth.
+Tatis also hit a 441-foot solo shot into the second deck in left field leading off the second and singled in the go-ahead run during the three-run sixth.

-Tatis has 11 hits, including four homers, and 12 RBIs in four games batting cleanup since returning from the COVID-19 injured list on Wednesday.
+He’s on a remarkable run since returning Wednesday from a case of COVID-19 that sidelined him for eight games.

+Moved into the cleanup spot by manager Jayce Tingler, Tatis has gone 11 for 14 in four games, with four homers, 12 RBIs, four doubles, three walks, just one strikeout and three stolen bases.

 The Padres took three-game series against St. Louis, Colorado and Seattle.
 Overall, they have won 12 of 13 games.